Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/03-vitis_classic_to_unified_migration/README.md

 ```
 cd scripts
-source ./vitis_classic.tcl
+make all
 ```

-This will create the **classic_workspace** workspace.
+This will create the platform xsa file and the **classic_workspace** workspace.
 Launch Vitis Classic, and navigate to the workspace created above.

 The script above will set the app C/C++ build settings with an **EXAMPLE_SYMBOL**.